 We offer online surveys based on our trade or consumer panels, client databases, and respondents recruited from the leading national survey population providers.

 All our surveys are “scalable” in length to suit client learning objectives and budgets.

 Our nationally representative trade panel numbers more than 4,700 members in all tiers of the trade.
 Our consumer panel is also nationally representative and is comprised of more than 20,000 U.S. wine consumers, 86% of whom are high frequency wine drinkers – the consumer segment that drives the market for every type and price segment of wine in every package and size.

 Consumer respondents can also be sourced from leading commercial panels, tailored to client needs.

 Full-length and half-length consumer surveys are designed to most efficiently and effectively serve our clients.

 Reporting is based on consumer or trade segmentations and analysis designed to meet survey learning objectives.

-In-person consumer focus groups are conducted in all major markets.
-Participants may be recruited from the Wine Opinions panel members in that market.
-Custom screening of participants from the consumer databases of facility providers may also be accomplished.
+In-person focus groups are conducted in all major markets.
+Participants can be recruited from the Wine Opinions panel in that market, or the group facility.
 Moderated wine tastings may be included in the focus groups.